 4. Now another tricky part: you need to connect the eggs with dry ingredients.
 French people have a special ward for it: macaronner.

-Separate the dry mix into 3 equal portions.
+Separate the “dry mix” (almonds with sugar) into 3 equal portions.
 Add one at the time to the whipped eggs.
-After each addition mix it together slowly but surely using a silicone spatula.
+After each addition, mix it together slowly but surely using a silicone spatula (see pictures below).

-5. When eggs and dry part are combined the batter should not be too liquid Actually it will be quite sticky and heavy.
+5. When eggs and “dry mix” are combined the batter should not be too liquid.
+Actually it will be quite sticky and heavy.

 6. Now it’s time to form macarons.
-TO do that I just take a clean plastic bag and I fill it with the macarons batter.
-Then i cut of one of the corners and I form little regular circles directly on the baking paper.
+To do that I took a clean plastic bag and I fill it with the macarons batter.
+Then i cut off one of the corners and I form little regular circles directly on the baking paper.

-7. Rule nr.2 you need to leave your macarons to dry out a little bit.
+7. Rule nr.2: you need to leave your macarons to dry out a little bit.
 If the proportions are well respected the batter is sticky and after 10-15min macarons are ready to go to oven.
-When you touch them (gently) they shouldn’t stick to your finger.
+When you touch them (very gently) they shouldn’t stick to your finger.

 8. Backing time.
 Now you are around 2min away from seeing if your macarons worked.

-Directly after you put your macarons in, turn the oven down until 150′C and try to keep this temperature for 10min.
+Directly after you put your macarons in, turn the oven down to 150°C and bake for 10min.